Sleeping With A Heating Pad: Should You Do It?

 There are heating pads that offer dry, moist, or a combination of each, so we thought we would take a look at the benefits and drawbacks of each option.
 Here they are:

-Once again, this type of heat therapy is also called conductive heat therapy, and it used to be the standard in the heating pad market.
-Here are the benefits and drawbacks of sleeping with a heating pad:
+Once again, dry heat is the type of heat therapy is also called conductive heat therapy, and it used to be the standard in the heating pad market.
+Here are the benefits and drawbacks of this form of heating pad:

 These units are very easy to use.
 Typically, all to have to do is plug them in and wait for the heat to build up.